pSub/hackaru-timeular/README.md

 # hackaru-timeular
 Track your time with the Timeular cube and Hackaru

+**Notice**: This project is no longer actively developed as the development of Hackaru was stopped in November 2022.
+I still use it until I have a different setup.
+However, do not count on security or other updates for `hackaru-timeular`.
+I will archive this repository as soon I switch to a different setup.

 ## Motivation

 Timeular (https://timeular.com/) offers a hardware and a software component that helps you to keep track of your time.
 The great thing is, that you can use the hardware without their software.
 I really like the idea of the hardware cube.
 It simply is physically present right besides you.
 When using the Timeular cube, it is rare that I forget to start or stop the timer for a task.
 If you want to learn more about the tracker, visit https://timeular.com/tracker/.